Teddy Grahams

 Teddy Grahams are bear-shaped graham cracker snacks created by Nabisco.
-Introduced in 1988, Teddy Grahams come in two distinct shapes: bears with arms up and legs closed, and bears with legs open and arms down.
+Introduced in 1988, Teddy Grahams come in two distinct shapes: bear with arms up and legs closed, and bears with legs open and arms down.
 When first introduced, Teddy Grahams were available in honey, cinnamon, and chocolate flavors.
-Since then, they have added chocolatey chip as one of the 4 main varieties.
+Since then, they have added chocolatey chip as one of the four main varieties.
 They also had vanilla, banana, birthday cake, mixed berry, strawberry banana, and apple flavors but they have been discontinued.

 Nabisco has also put out various other products under the Teddy Grahams brand, including various Disney character shaped grahams.

-Nutritional information
+Nutrition

-Nabisco considers Teddy Grahams to be a healthy snack choice.
 In a 1992 New York Times article, Eating Well, Marian Burros pointed out that Teddy Grahams use more bleached flour than actual whole wheat graham flour.
-In response, Nabisco increased the amount of whole grain flour used in the snack.
-The snacks also contain no trans fat and are also considered a good source of calcium with a significant amount of iron.
+Nabisco later increased the amount of whole grain flour used in the snack.

 History

 Teddy Grahams sold more than $150 million worth in its first year.
 It was "the biggest new-product success in the industry in more than 25 years.
 It became the third-best-selling cookie, after Chips Ahoy! and the market leader, Oreo, both from Nabisco.